nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 using a set of predefined permission policies that are optional.

 This specification defines the set of [standard errors](#error-handling) and error mnemonics to be used when implementing FA2.
-However, some implementation MAY introduce their custom errors that MUST follow the same pattern as standard ones.
+However, some implementations MAY introduce their custom errors that MUST follow the same pattern as standard ones.

 ## Interface Specification